cs16s027/PR/assignment-1/part_1/1.2/README.md

 **Problem 1 : Image Reconstruction**

-**1.1**

-Perform Singular Value Decomposition on both square and rectangular images (given below)

-- by converting the image to grayscale.

-- separately on each color bands.

-- after concatenating the 8bit R,G,B channel to form a 24bit number.
-Experiment with the order of concatenation and analyze.

-Reconstruct the matrix using top N singular vectors corresponding to top N singular values.
-Experiment with the values of N. Also try random N singular values instead of top N.

-**1.2**

 Perform Eigen Value Decomposition (If image A is rectangular, use A'A) on both square and rectangular images given to your group

 - by converting the image to grayscale.